Kartones/mazes-for-programmers-python-src/README.md

 +---+---+---+---+---+---+
 ```

-- `PNGRenderer`: outputs to a PNG file on the project root folder (filename will be current datetime)
+- `PNGExporter`: outputs to a PNG file on the project root folder (filename will be current datetime)

 ![](doc/sample_binary_tree.png)